-Following Licensee's initial contact with tribes and tribal representatives, three tribes declined participation in the Relicensing, as described below in Table 4.2-1.
-Two of these tribes have since informed Licensee that they will participate in the Relicensing.
-As of October 2010, no communications from other tribes have been received in response to various contacts and outreach from Licensee.
-Additional outreach to tribes will occur during the study to augment current efforts to date, and to make a reasonable effort to contact individuals and tribes who may have an interest in the Relicensing.
-Currently, Strawberry Valley Rancheria, Enterprise Rancheria, and United Auburn Indian Community of the Auburn Rancheria are actively participating in the Project Relicensing.
+Following YCWA's initial contact with tribes and tribal representatives, three tribes initially declined participation in the relicensing process, as described below in Table 4.2-1.
+Two of these tribes have since informed the YCWA that they will participate in the Project relicensing.
+As of February 2011, no communications from tribes other than those listed in Table 4.2-1 have been received in response to various contacts and outreach from the YCWA.
+Additional outreach to tribes will occur during the Study Plan implementation to augment current efforts to date, and to make every effort to contact individuals and tribes who may have an interest in the Project.
+Currently, Strawberry Valley Rancheria, Enterprise Rancheria, Nevada City Rancheria, and United Auburn Indian Community of the Auburn Rancheria are actively participating in the Project relicensing.